How to post signals?

 'Free Text' Signals

-The quickest and easiest way to post a signal will be to drop the text right into your channel chat space.
-The format needs to follow certain posting rules, otherwise the bot will not be able to read or parse it correctly.
+The quickest and easiest way to post a signal is to drop the text into your channel's chat.
+The format needs to follow certain posting rules, otherwise the bot will not be able to read and parse it correctly.

-Always have a full coin pair name (for example BTC/USD).
+Always include the full coin pair name (for example BTC/USD).

-Always have the Buy or Entry keyword present in the message.
+Always include the "Buy" or "Entry" keyword in the message.

-Always have either the Sell or Stop keywords present in the message.
+Always include either the "Sell" or "Stop" keywords in the message.

-or TP.You can include up to 10 Take-profit and up to 10 Entry targets.
+or "TP".You can include up to 10 Take-profits and up to 10 Entry targets.

 All targets must be specified as prices and not as percentages.
-To place targets based on distance percentage, users can set specific configurations when editing their Signals Bot.
+To place targets based on distance percentage, users can set specific entry/ take-profit strategies on their personal Signals Bot.

 If you include a Trailing Configuration, the formatting must match the example below exactly.
 Just change the numerical values as needed.

-A stop loss price can't be above the entry for a long signal, or below the entry for a short signal.
+A stop loss price can't be above the entry price for a long signal, or below the entry price for a short signal.

 It is not obligatory to write LONG or SHORT.
-Cornix will do this automatically based on the prices.
+Cornix will do this automatically based on the buy and sell prices.

-Try to avoid variations of the keywords, like S/L etc. Type out the word 'Stop' instead.
+Try to avoid variations of the keywords, like "S/L" etc. Instead, type out the word "Stop".

 Try to minimize the usage of unicode emojis like a diamond, unnecessary spaces, irrelevant texts etc.

-It is optional to include an "Amount per trade" recommendation in your signal.
+It is optional to include an "Amount per trade" configuration in your signal.

 Amount per trade 5%